Twins open with 2 shutouts for 1st time, beat Royals 2-0

 CLOCKING IN A RECORD

-Franmil Reyes became the first Royal to be issued a batter timer violation at the start of his at-bat with the bases loaded in the third inning.
-He struck out in the ensuing plate appearance.
+Franmil Reyes became the first Royals batter called for a timer violation, during the start of his at-bat with the bases loaded in the third inning.
+He struck out.

 UP NEXT